 When you offer your product as a service, your customer takes on less risk.
-Although your company takes on more risk, you benefit from a locked in, predictable and larger, subscription-based revenue stream.
-But this business model requires you to quantify and better manage risk.
+Although your company takes on more risk, you benefit from a subscription-based revenue stream that is larger, locked-in, and predictable.
+This business model requires you to quantify and better manage risk.
 Understanding the performance of your equipment and being prepared for service issues is essential to this model, with the bonus that the knowledge you gain can be fed directly into design.

 Service contracts based on the utilization of assets: